 In the Dumaluan area, right in front of the Bohol Beach Club hotel, you have a sandy zone where you’ll also see some nice corals and anemones with plenty of marine life.

-However, if we have to choose, we might stick with the White Beach/Libaong section.
+However, if we had to choose, we’d go with the White Beach/Libaong section.
 Here you’ll find one of the area’s best dive sites: Arco Point.
 Although it’s a very deep coral wall, you’ll be able to see the shallowest part while snorkeling.
 You can even see from above the best-known part of the dive and the reason for its name: a rock arch.

 clownfish in Bohol